Prince Harry Talks Defending Meghan, Trying Psychedelic Therapy and His Struggle to Mourn Diana in Revealing ‘60 Minutes’ Interview

-Serving in the military “saved me,” Prince Harry told “60 Minutes” correspondent Anderson Cooper in a revealing interivew that touched in his struggle to mourn the loss of his mother, his fight to defend his wife, conflicts with his father and older brother and his experiments with using psychedelics for trauma therapy.
+Serving in the military “saved me,” Prince Harry told “60 Minutes” correspondent Anderson Cooper in a revealing interview that touched on his struggle to mourn the loss of his mother, his fight to defend his wife, his conflicts with his father and older brother and his experiments with using psychedelics for trauma therapy.

-Harry connected the dots between the inescable pressure and scrutiny on his mother to that the greeted his wife, American actor Meghan Markle, after their marriage in 2018.
-Harry said his deeply emotional and deeply personal family disclosures over the past two years have been in part an effort to defend Markle from the perception that she came between the two of them.
-The strain was there long before given the nature of their lives.
+Harry connected the dots between the inescapable pressure and scrutiny on his mother to that which greeted his wife, American actor Meghan Markle, after their marriage in 2018.
+Harry said his deeply emotional disclosures over the past two years have been part of an effort to defend Markle from the perception that she came between him and his family.
+The strain was there long before, given the nature of their lives.

 Harry detailed a scuffle that he had with his brother over the family’s treatment of Meghan.
 When asked point blank by Cooper if he now speaks to his father and brother, Harry said no. He noting that he hadn’t been in touch with his father in “quite a while.”